Crazy Horse Memorial

 History and adventure abound along and on the waters of the Mighty Mo’.
 Free-flowing sections and four reservoirs – Lake Oahe, Lake Sharpe, Lake Francis Case and Lewis & Clark Lake – are prime for fishing, boating and water recreation.

 Korczak Ziolkowski began work on Crazy Horse Memorial in 1948.
 Once complete, this tribute to the Lakota leader will be the largest mountain carving in South Dakota, and the world.
-The on-site Indian Museum of North America and the Native American Educational & Cultural Center also provide educational and cultural programming.
+The on-site Indian Museum of North America and the Native American Educational & Cultural Center also provide opportunities to learn and explore.